portals-project/portals-project.github.io/index.md

 * &#10004; Dataflow Composition

 #### Portals Programming Model
 The Portals programming model consists of *Atomic Streams*, *Workflows*, and *Portals*.
-To find out more about how everything fits together, check out the [Portals preprint](/preprint), or the project's [GitHub repository](https://github.com/portals-project).
+To find out more about how everything fits together, check out the [Talks & Papers](/talks-&-papers), or the project's [GitHub repository](https://github.com/portals-project).